 rapyuta.io organizes a configuration into a tree-like hierarchical structure called a configuration hierarchy.
 It allows a user to inherit values and optionally override sections based on particular criteria, e.g., robot_type, client_type.
 Additionally, it decouples the process of describing these overriding criteria from the process of consuming the resultant configuration at runtime by leveraging metadata tags present on the device.

 It allows the developer abstract out hierarchies based on differences in certain traits or properties of the robot/software/location without having to bother about the actual hardware deployment scenario.
 At the same time individuals responsible for maintaining or provisioning the device does not need to be aware of the hierarchy and only need to assign the relevant metadata tags to the device.

-Under the hood, rapyuta.io solves the hard problems of native arm compiles, software versioning, artifact delivery, transactional upgrades and provisioning.
+With Builds, under the hood, rapyuta.io solves the hard problems of native arm compiles, software versioning, artifact delivery, transactional upgrades and provisioning.

 rapyuta.io supports workflows that let the user combine these packages at build time or runtime, combine multiple packages and deployments that rely on each other to make possible complex functionalities and behavior.